IAM Access Management

 - Managed policies that are created and managed by AWS.

-- AWS maintains and can upgrades these policies for e.g. if a new service is introduced, the changes automatically effects all the existing principals attached to the policy
+- AWS maintains and can upgrade these policies for e.g. if a new service is introduced, the changes automatically effect all the existing principals attached to the policy

-- AWS takes care of not breaking the policies for e.g. adding an restriction of removal of permission
+- AWS takes care of not breaking the policies for e.g. adding a restriction or removal of permission

 - Customer managed policies